PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Identifier
   The {term}`name` given to any {term}`entity` that may have a used defined name.

+Immutable
+  Fixed, constant, not permitted to change after initialisation.

 Infix Operator
   Operator that sits between two variables, denoting an operation using both.
 As opposed to unary, prefix and postfix operators that act on one variable position before or after it.